What is a direct to consumer brand?

-We don’t sell traditional CPC “Cost per Click” advertising and we never will, but we do allow one brand within each category to sponsor that category with an annual sponsorship.
-The brand has to have already been editorially selected to be included in said category.
+We don’t sell traditional cost per click (CPC) advertising, but we do allow one brand within each category to sponsor that category with an annual sponsorship.
+The brand has to have already been editorially selected to be included in that category.
 If they are, they are eligible to sponsor that category, but only one brand per category so it’s not obnoxious.
-The price of category sponsorships are capped so as to prevent us from ourselves becoming a middleman.
+The price of category sponsorships are also capped, to prevent us from becoming a middleman ourselves.

 To clarify, we don’t have any kind of random ads that will be popping up on the site, there are no ads of any kind on most pages of our site, and there are no “sponsored listings” within categories.
-Our intent is not to give you good editorial information and then slowly obscure it with listings that are paid for.
-Our business model of one sponsor per category paid on an annual basis (with caps on the amounts we can charge per category) is our final monetization strategy for the NoMiddleman.com directory of direct to consumer brands… and this is written into our corporate charter.
+We’re going to give you good editorial information, but not with any intent to slowly obscure the great content with paid listings and advertisements.

 For now, we rank order brands within categories by our estimate of their website traffic.
 The more traffic we estimate they have, the higher they will rank.
 Thus, we’re not making any editorial statement by listing one brand over another.
 It’s just their site’s web traffic, which we admit can be misleading at times.
 Still, this is the fairest solution we currently have.
 This may change down the road as things evolve, but it will always be an editorial call.